ColinGilbert/polyvox/documentation/tutorial1.rst

 .. code-block:: c++

-	createSphereInVolume(volData, 30, 1);
+	createSphereInVolume(volData, 30);

-Note that this function is part of the basic OpenGL example (rather than being part of the PolyVox library) and is implemented as follows:
+Note that this function is part of the BasicExample (rather than being part of the PolyVox library) and is implemented as follows:

 .. code-block:: c++